 - Allocates resources for support staff to help people access the assistance they need in the order they need it.

 - Funds training and pre-apprenticeship programs and provides stipends to trainees to build up the local workforce needed to meet the demand.

-A detailed breakdown of the interest forms received from SRCOG community members can be found at the link below.
+A detailed breakdown of the interest forms received from SRCOG community members during Phase 1 can be found at the link below.